hellohaptik/docs_haptik/docs/bot-builder/basic/entities.md

 #### **Words & Phrases Entity**

-**Words & Phrases** entity is meant to extract words/phrases from user utterances.
+**Words & Phrases** entity is meant to extract "specific" text values e.g. name of a person, name of a city, etc. from user utterances.

 There are two ways in which this entity can be used.
 1. Dictionary